New Jersey Child Custody and Child Support Attorney for Unmarried Couples

 Speak with an Experienced Family Law Attorney in Bergen County, NJ

 If you would like to speak with an attorney about your situation, contact Schultz & Associates, LLC.
-We offer a flat-rate 90-minute initial consultation, during which we will help you understand your situation and discuss your options for securing the custody and support rights you desire.
+We offer an initial consultation, during which we will help you understand your situation and discuss your options for securing the custody and support rights you desire.
 To schedule an appointment at our offices in Bergen County, New Jersey, please call 201-880-9770 or submit our online contact form today.